 And I think COVID-19 and the trajectory of political events is starting to get to me.
 I’ll feel better once I clean house and take a walk.
 I see Vicki today for the first time since mid-December, and we take a walk at The Rez.
 I make pancakes for dinner and have a chocolate cake cooling.
 Chores that should barely phase me, totally wipe me out.
 I go to bed early to avoid eating that entire cake.

 January 3, 2021 – “Find Me 11,780 Votes”

 - US cases 20,630,543 (234,300 new) / deaths 351,453 (1,520 died today).

 - Global cases now at 85,095,602.

 It’s 2:30 AM Sunday.
 Cats have taken up half the bed.
 I was hoping for a 12-hour sleep cycle but no such luck.
 I’m back to that usless 4-hour sleep cycle.
 Happy January.

 Seven Brandenberg, the pharmacist who left Pfizer vaccines out, has been charged with 1st degree reckless endangerment and criminal damage.
 He’s a conspiracy theorist who thought the vaccine would alter people’s DNA.
 The 570 doses that he rendered useless were valued at $8-11,000.
-No damage was done to those who were vaccinated, other than the fact that they didn’t actually get vaccinated…
+No damage was done to the 57 people who were vaccinated, other than the fact that they didn’t actually get vaccinated…

 Today’s news is saturated with Trump pressuring Georgia to find him 11,780 votes.
 The phone call is on tape.
-IMHO he needs to be removed from office ASAP.
-Cruz says “we need to tone down the rhetoric.”
 I wonder if sedition is becoming an actual threat.